Sometimes I get to buy idols which I cannot help but publish at the earliest. This bronze is one of them.

 The central figure is Rama with his consort, Sita, sitting on his lap.
 Rama’s ardent devotee, Hanuman, is at his feet paying respect.

 Laksmana is standing to Rama’s right, one level lower.
-Laksmana’s hands are in Anjali mudra.
+Lakshmana’s hands are in Anjali mudra.
 His bow is slung on his left shoulder.
 Bharata is standing on Rama’s right and is holding an umbrella, a royal insignia.
-Shatrugana, standing on Rama’s left is holding another royal insignia, a Chamara.
+Shatrughna, standing on Rama’s left, is holding another royal insignia, a Chamara.

-Note Rama’s right hand and he is displaying Cinmiudra.
-Unusual considering this is meant to be his Darbar.
+Note Rama’s right hand, and he is displaying Cin mudra.
+Unusual, considering this is meant to be his Darbar.
 The Bhadrapeetha, lower platform, is supported by six legs.
-Unusual construction and helps us in assigning this bronze to Vijayanagara style.
+Unusual construction helps us in assigning this bronze to the Vijayanagara style.

-Note the Vaishnavite emblems Shankha and Chakra, above to the side of Bharata and Shatrugana.
+Note the Vaishnavite emblems Shankha and Chakra, above to the side of Bharata and Shatrughna.
 This iconographic feature is common in bronzes from Karnataka and Andhra.

-This bronze also helps in confirming the iconography of Lakshman and Shatrugana.
+This bronze also helps in confirming the iconography of Lakshman and Shatrughan.

 See the backside.
 Obviously, this idol meant a lot to the craftsman and to the patron.